enofex/taikai/docs/USERGUIDE.md

 #### Spring Configuration

 Spring configuration involves defining constraints specific to Spring Framework usage.
-Let's incorporate the Spring-related rules defined in the provided source code:

 - **No Autowired Fields Configuration**: Ensure that fields are not annotated with `@Autowired` and constructor injection is preferred.